robflop/megumin.love/README.md

 ### Adding custom sounds

 There are two ways to add custom sounds starting with version 5.0.0 -- via interface or manually.
+If done via interface then no restart is required, if done manually changes only take effect on restart.

 #### Interface:
 1) Open the admin panel at the `/admin` page and log in